Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: Materials and Methods

 The dataset consists of 302 baseline and time-varying features comprising admission and demographics, medication, laboratory test results, comorbidities, vital signs and catheter registrations.
-The features have been reviewed by three clinical experts (an infection preventionist, a chief nurse from the catheter team and a critical care physician) and assessed as important or unimportant for CLABSI prediction.
+The features have been reviewed by three clinical experts (an infection preventionist, a clinical nurse specialist in vascular access and a critical care physician) and assessed as important or unimportant for CLABSI prediction.
 Out of the complete set of features, 21 have been selected for the model building, based on the clinical review as well as their inclusion in other CLABSI prediction studies (Gao et al. 2023).
 The features included in the model and the patient characteristics at baseline are presented in Table \ref{tab:table-1}.
 Full features descriptions are available in Supplementary Material 2.